GayathriPZoro/mern-recipes-app/README.md

 ## Run

-Run the server with node server/index.js or run the script: server:start in package.json The server is reachable at port 3040 in localhost.
-If you used start:dev, you should use localhost:8080 for hot rerload.

 Run the client with package script in client folder: dev in package.json

+Server is also run on reachable at port 3000 in localhost (http://localhost:2000/api/<<API_ENDPOINT>>).
+If you used dev, you should use localhost:3000 for hot rerload.

 ## Build